10 Essex Street

 Alexander has a commercial and chancery practice.
 He has substantial experience of acting for clients from high-profile international corporations to individual private clients and is regularly instructed in a wide range of cases.

-His work spans litigation, international commercial arbitration and commercial mediation and concerns commercial contract disputes of all kinds, with a long-standing specialism in business format franchising; civil fraud; breach of fiduciary obligations; professional negligence, in particular that of construction professionals; banking and finance, including mortgage lending; partnership disputes and minority shareholders’ disputes.
+His work spans litigation, international commercial arbitration and commercial mediation and concerns commercial contract disputes of all kinds; minority shareholder, company and partnership disputes; guarantees and mortgage lending; civil fraud; breach of fiduciary obligations; professional negligence, in particular that of construction professionals.
+He has a long-standing specialism in business format franchising and covenants in restraint of trade.

 Many of his cases require the careful consideration of the tactical and strategic aspects involved in achieving a successful outcome for his clients.
 He gives clear and pragmatic advice, and is always aware of the commercial aspects of the advice he gives.